 Aged 17 years 25000 metres

 Unfortunately you cannot run with dogs at our events.
-Running with dogs isn't allowed as we operate under UKA rules and they state that they aren't permitted and aren't included within the insurance coverage that we operate.
+Running with dogs isn't included within the insurance coverage that we operate under and thus we can't allow this in case there is an incident or accident.

 Although a few events do allow these we do not.